yaohuangguan/react-dispatch/README.md

-# What is this package?
+# Event Emitter Util Library

 This is a Event Emitter Class like util function.
 Just like Node.js EventEmitter, you can communicate through different components in your application.